Independence Plaza

 Independence Plaza is a highrise office building located in downtown Midland, Texas.
 It is the city's fourth tallest building after the Bank of America Building, the Wilco Building and Centennial Tower.
-Floors two thru seven are parking garage in the building and floors eight thru 16 are office.
+Floors two through seven are parking garage in the building and floors eight through 16 are office.
 The building also has a seven-level parking garage attached to it on its north side.
 Independence Plaza was constructed during Midland's building boom when the city experienced rapid growth and a need for office space in the early 80's due to an oil boom.
-Today, a local bank occupies the lobby of the building and various companies are tenants on floors eight thru sixteen.
+Today, a local bank occupies the lobby of the building and various companies are tenants on floors eight through sixteen.